altsan/os2-wnnim/README.md

 on-or-off toggle.
 When active, the phonetic characters which have been confirmed for entry (per above) will not be sent directly to the application, but rather added to a 'clause buffer' which is displayed on-screen as an overlay at the cursor position.
-When the user hits a 'convert' key, the current clause buffer will be converted (if possible) into the Chinese-origin CJK glyphs (kanji/hanzi/hanja) applicable to the current language.
-Since there are usually multiple possible candidates for conversion, the candidates are displayed in a pop-up list on screen so the user can accept the correct one.
-Once a candidate is accepted, the full converted clause is inserted in the application window.
+When the user hits a 'convert' key (Space by default), the current clause buffer will be converted (if possible) into the CJK glyphs (kanji/hanzi/hanja) applicable to the current language.
+There are usually multiple possible conversions for a given phonetic string; hitting the conversion key multiple times will cycle through the candidates.
+Once a candidate is accepted by pressing the appropriate key (Enter by default), the full converted clause will be inserted in the application window.

 In either case, once a conversion (phonetic or clause) is accepted and the result inserted in the application, all buffers are cleared and the process